NilPointer-Software/bdfd-wiki/src/guides/bdscript2.md

 ### $var[]
 It can be used to **temporarily** store a value.
-After the command executes, all of the vars are removed.\ For this specific variable function you don't need to create a coresponding variable in the app.\
+After the command executes, all of the vars are removed.

+For this specific variable function, you don't need to create a corresponding variable in the app.

-To store a value you simply use `$var[VARIABLE NAME;VALUE]`.
-To retrieve it you just do `$var[VARIABLE NAME]`.
+To store a value, simply use `$var[VARIABLE NAME;VALUE]` and to retrieve, do `$var[VARIABLE NAME]`.

 ### $stop
 It stops the command execution.
 It may seem like a useless function but it can come in handy with `$if`s or `$try`s.